Linusp/python-inoreader/README.md

    appkey = your-app-key
    ```

-3. Login to your Inoreader acount
+3. Login to your Inoreader account

    ```shell
    inoreader login